-Another waypoint feature of the GPS 12 MAP is the nearest locations pages, which show up to nine nearest waypoints and 50 nearest cities within 200 miles of your present position along with 50 exits on the nearest (interstate) highway.
-The nearest locations pages are organized by a series of 'file tabs' (denoting categories for Waypoints, Cities and Exits) and display the bearing (BRG) and distance (DST) to each nearby location for the selected tab (category).
+Another waypoint feature of the GPS III+ is the nearest locations pages, which show up to nine nearest waypoints and 50 nearest cities-within 200 miles of your present position-along with 50 exits on the nearest (interstate) highway and 50 nearest geo (geographic) points.
+The nearest locations pages are organized by a series of 'file tabs' (denoting categories for Waypoints, Cities, Exits and Geo Pnts) and display the bearing (BRG) and distance (DST) to each nearby location for the selected tab (category).
 The lists are continuously updated as you're moving and provide quick access to the closest points of safety in an emergency.